tsingson/xudp/README.md

   everything else until the lost packet has been re-sent and ACK'ed by the other end.
 For applications where time-sensitive data should go through as fast as possible, this is very much not what we want.
-  We therefor leave it to the host application to determine what to do when packets are lost.
+  We therefore leave it to the host application to determine what to do when packets are lost.
 It can resend packets selectively while not preventing the reception of remaining data.